-Forced to leave their home in Berlin, Germany because of Nazi persecution, ASCO was founded by brothers Herbert and Richard Priebatsch in 1936, while a third founder, Siegfried Frankel, also from Germany, provided the starting capital of £5,000, which still reflects in the balance sheet as R10,000.
+Forced to escape from their ancestral home in Berlin, Germany from Nazi persecution, ASCO was founded by brothers Herbert and Richard Priebatsch in 1936, while a third founder, Siegfried Frankel, also from Germany, provided the starting capital of £5,000, which still reflects in the balance sheet as R10,000.

 ASCO was registered in 1937, based in Africa House in Johannesburg central, from which the name was derived.
 The company started trading as a wholesale distributor of millinery – specialty accessories used to adorn the heads of fashionable women of the time.